PGP Program |

 WHAT YOU NEED TO INVEST

-Over the period of October to May, you will attend nine instructional webinars.
-The orientation webinar is held in mid-September.
+From October, 2023 to May, 2024, you will attend nine instructional webinars.
+The orientation webinar is held in the latter half of September.
 Each session takes place on Saturday morning at 11am Eastern Time (NYC/Toronto) and lasts 2 hours.
-The Unit 6 webinar begins at 3pm Eastern Time (NYC/Toronto) as the instructor for Unit 6 lives in New Zealand.
-You should plan to spend an average of 8-12 hours per week in reading, completing assignments and quizzes, individual or small group sessions with the Unit instructor, and personal study time. |
+You should plan to spend an average of 8-12 hours per week in reading, completing assignments and quizzes, individual or small group session with the Unit instructor, and personal study time.

 IS PGP FOR ME?